PaarasPurohit/optix-2024-scouting/_posts/2015-10-19-team-awards.md

 - Enter any FRC team's team number and get all the awards they've ever won any year.
 - Parse through the data specifically for our Outreach department
+- Compare other teams' data to our (Team Optix 3749) own.
+    * If there is a note at the bottom about either regional winning, outreach, or engineering inspiration, it is because the amount of times the desired team has won those awards is greater than or equal to our own.

 Limitations (as of 10/19/2023):